Coutts & Co Board

 Linda has over 30 years experience in the legal industry as a former partner, CEO and Chairman of Scottish law firm, Morton Fraser.

-She currently holds a number of non-executive roles including as a board member of Edinburgh Airport and as Chairman of This is Remarkable.
-She is a former board member of the CBI and Scottish Enterprise.
+She is currently a Non-Executive Director of Edinburgh Airport.
+She was formerly Chairman of This is Remarkable, a non-executive Director of Adam & Co and is a former board member of the CBI and Scottish Enterprise.
 She was awarded an OBE for services to business in 2012.
+She is a Fellow of the Royal Society of Edinburgh.

-In the charitable sector, Linda is a Trustee of Marie Curie and the Royal Scottish Academy Foundation and is President of Girlguiding Scotland.
+In the charitable sector, Linda is President of Girlguiding Scotland.